Scale-by-scale energy transfers in bubbly flows: The K arm an-Howarth-Monin Relation

 Here, we are using $\boldsymbol{F}$ as shorthand for $\boldsymbol{F}^g + \boldsymbol{F}^\sigma$.
 We add the above equation the time evolution equation for $R(-\boldsymbol{r})$ and define the scale energy $\mathcal{R}(\boldsymbol{r})$ as,

-In the limit $r\to0$, the above definition of scale energy reduces to the mean kinetic energy.
+In the limit $r\to0$, the above definition of scale energy reduces to the unfiltered kinetic energy.
 Any generic term $\boldsymbol{Q}$ that appears on the right-hand-side of the Navier-Stokes equation (for example the dissipation term $\mu\nabla^2 \bu$) has a contribution $\mathcal{Q}$ to the KHM relation that can be written as follows,

-Here also we have two types of terms - of type velocity times force, and momentum times acceleration.
-We can also rewrite this in terms of increments.
+There are essentially two contributions to the right-hand-side above, corresponding to terms of type velocity dotted with force, and momentum dotted with acceleration.
+We can also rewrite the above expression in terms of increments.
 Let $\delta$ represent increments in any quantity $\psi$, defined as,

 It is then straightforward to check,

 The first two terms are identical after averaging over the entire box, and the last two terms correspond to the first and third term of eq. \eqref{eq:qcontri} (with an extra minus sign here).
 Therefore, we can write,